andresuchdata/one-com/README.md

 - First line is a header: `frames:score`
 - Frame data is in JSON format
 - Each frame is an array of 1-2 numbers representing rolls
+- Strike frame has length 1, and spare and open frame has length 2
+- Empty frame is valid (we count it as zero)
+- Non-array frame is INVALID

 ## Features